eliasright/Hotel-Booking-Cancellation-Prediction/README.md

 # Hotel Booking Cancellation Prediction
 ## Files
-Absolutely, here's a confident, first-person description of the files for my GitHub repository:

 1. **Images/**: This directory contains all the image outputs from main.py and data_exploration.py.

 2. **.gitattributes**: A configuration file I use to manage specific attributes of the paths in my repository.